Karen Pence Gets Job Teaching at Private Christian School

 I know that sounds tough, but that’s the only option here.
 Pushing people too far almost always ends up pushing them farther away.

 LGBTQ people are more prominent in American culture than ever before.
 Support for LGBTQ people has gone up, and the reason for that is not one political, it’s spiritual: people realize that LGBTQ people are no different than anybody else.
-This is an obvious, self-evident fact, and if humanity has any trace of inherent truth in its bones, this will, and frankly pretty easily, prevail.
+This is an obvious, self-evident fact to a person not a total idiot, and if humanity has any trace of inherent truth in its bones, this will, and frankly pretty easily, prevail.
 Even without much further push, the only question is when.

 So by all means, give Karen Pence a stink eye when you see her, and by EVERY MEAN do your best to show kids how to treat people with that BASIC respect which made America America: